 Crude oil benchmarks

 Urals oil is used as a benchmark price for Russian export oil mixtures.
 It is a combination of heavy and light oils.
-The price of Urals crude oil is expected to rise from 78.2 U.S. dollars per barrel in 2010 to 116 U.S. dollars per barrel by 2016 (based on a 2012 projection), however this benchmark has followed the general trends of other benchmarks, and has had a daily oil price between 34 U.S. dollars per barrel and 41 U.S. dollars per barrel in April 2016.
+The price of Urals crude oil was expected to rise from 78.2 U.S. dollars per barrel in 2010 to 116 U.S. dollars per barrel by 2016 (based on a 2012 projection), however this benchmark has followed the general trends of other benchmarks, and has had a daily oil price between 34 U.S. dollars per barrel and 41 U.S. dollars per barrel in April 2016.
 Oil futures class Urals is listed on the Russian Trading System stock exchange.